redstone-finance/redstone-oracles-monorepo/packages/starknet-connector/README.md

 const { StarknetPricesContractConnector, StarknetContractParamsProvider } = require("@redstone-finance/starknet-connector");
 ```

-Then you can the contract methods described above pointing to the selected [redstone data service](https://app.redstone.finance) and requested data feeds.
+Then you can invoke the contract methods described above pointing to the selected [redstone data service](https://app.redstone.finance) and requested data feeds.

 ```ts
 const prices = new StarknetPricesContractConnector(account, yourContractAddress, "goerli-alpha");